djhume/nzmap/README.md

 Regional mappings supplied by Electricity Authority.
 Real Time Price data obtained from wits.

-Currently svg mappings are based on GXP regions where a GXP is mapped to individual NSP/ICPs.
+Currently svg mappings are based on GXP regions (out-dated) where a GXP is mapped to individual NSP/ICPs.

 With updated wits data (every five minutes), can be used to plot real-time spot prices in the NZ Electricity market.

 http://djhume.github.io/nzmap/

-10/6/2013 DJHume
+10/6/2013 DJHume & JMiller